December 22, 2025

 Yes, part of the NASA Space Apps Challenge experience is connecting with like-minded problem solvers from your own community and around the world!
 Participants are encouraged to create teams that include individuals with a variety of skill sets and backgrounds.
 Being on a team provides you with the opportunity to learn from one another and sets your team up for hackathon success.

 In order to be eligible for Global Judging, teams must submit their project through their team’s project page on spaceappschallenge.org.
-Step-by-step instructions on how to submit your project will be provided in the Project Submission Guide, which will become available prior to the hackathon.
+Step-by-step instructions on how to submit your project will be provided in the Project Submission Guide.

-Step-by-step instructions on how to navigate this platform will be provided in the Space Apps Connect Guide, which will become available prior to the hackathon.
+Step-by-step instructions on how to navigate this platform will be provided in the Space Apps Connect Guide.

 All NASA Space Apps Challenge participants will receive a certificate on their account’s profile page recognizing their participation upon submitting their project.
-Projects will then be judged on specific criteria to determine Honorable Mentions, Global Finalists, and Global Winners.
+Projects will then be judged on specific criteria to determine Global Nominees, Honorable Mentions, Global Finalists, and Global Winners.
 Global Winners are announced upon the conclusion of judging.
-The teams and Local Leads may also receive an invitation to visit a NASA center or facility for a special NASA Space Apps Winners Celebration.